 To help keep on top of things, we created Lead Management.

-The purpose is to put a structure (process + features) in place.
-Making it possible to move leads from first being identified, through an automated and / or manual qualification process, distributing them to reps or CRM's and enabling valuable notification configuration.
+The purpose is to put a framework (process + features) in place.
+Making it possible to move identified leads through an automated and / or manual qualification process, then distribute them to reps or CRM's and enable valuable notifications.

 If you're like us, you probably want a top down view of what we are trying to achieve with Lead Management.
 So we split it up into 2 parts that mirror a typical sales process.